-Omni make sure that the core codebase was maintained as its own clearly defined entity, and that all feature requests are either included in the core development workstream, or were created as modules which can be installed on a per-site basis.
-Over time, this has resulted in significant cost saving for each sites, as security updates and new core features could be installed on each instance without any specific development costs incurred in making the patch relevant for multiple codebases.
+Omni made sure that the core codebase was maintained as its own clearly defined entity, and that all feature requests are either included in the core development workstream, or were created as modules which can be installed on a per-site basis.
+Over time, this has resulted in significant cost saving for each site, as security updates and new core features could be installed on each instance without any specific development costs incurred in making the patch relevant for multiple codebases.

-To achieve this, we first had to establish a principle whereby if one partner made and paid for the development of a piece of functionality, and Omni built that functionality into its own app, resultant app would be available to all other members of the partnership simply for the fees incurred in deployment, configuration and training.
+To achieve this, we first had to establish a principle whereby if one partner paid for the development of a piece of functionality, and Omni built that functionality into its own app, the resultant app would be available to all other members of the partnership simply for the fees incurred in deployment, configuration and training.
 Where possible, we looked to combine feature requests from multiple partners to further reduce and share the cost of development.

 Design, UX and Accessibility